Clinical systems · Human factors · Performance under pressure

 How does care usually go right despite pressure?

-That’s where risk starts to build — quietly, gradually, and often unnoticed.
+That is where risk starts to build — quietly, gradually, and often unnoticed.

 Every workaround has a price.
+It uses attention, memory and mental bandwidth.

-Occasionally, that’s fine.
+Occasionally, that is fine.

 Repeated daily, it becomes structural.